lumeland/lume.land/docs/core/merged-keys.md

 </lume-code>

-All pages in the subfolder (and sub-subfolders) will have the latest version of the variable, including only the author, but not the site title, because the whole variable is overriden.
+All pages in the subfolder (and sub-subfolders) will have the latest version of the variable, that has the `author` subkey but missing the `title` value, because the whole variable is overriden.
 You can change this behaviour using the special value `mergedKeys`.
 This value indicates to Lume how to merge some keys:

 <lume-code>